eMe-404/oo-principle/parking-lot-tasking.md

     * then: park the car to the parking lot which has most available space

 * **scenario2**
-    * given: 多个停车场，剩余车位最多的停车场有多个
+    * given: multi parking lot have most available space
-    * when: 停车
+    * when: parking boy park car
-    * then: 停入第一个剩余车位最多的停车场
+    * then: park the car to the first parking lot which has most available space